PSSRA/pssra.github.io/content/join/accessibility.md

 PSSRA is committed to making our firearms education accessible to all members.

-We know that training sometimes involves barriers, whether physical, financial, or logistical, and we work with members to reduce or remove them.
+We know that training sometimes involves barriers, whether disability-related, financial, or logistical, and we work with members to reduce or remove them.

 <!--more-->